yiren-jian/Embedding-Learning-FSL/README.md

 # Embedding pre-training for Few-shot Learning

-In this repo, we provide a collection of scripts for pretraining embedding models for few-shot learning, some of them are used in [Label Hallucination for Few-Shot Classification](https://arxiv.org/abs/2112.03340).
+In this repo, we provide a collection of scripts for pretraining embedding models for few-shot learning, some of them are used in [Label Hallucination for Few-Shot Classification](https://arxiv.org/abs/2112.03340) (in [Dropbox](https://www.dropbox.com/sh/6af4q91qrvv4t7u/AACrC960J_sc85dlYh0-K_MSa?dl=0)).
 Thanks [SKD](https://github.com/brjathu/SKD) and [Rizve et al.](https://github.com/nayeemrizve/invariance-equivariance) for their original implementation.

 ## TL, DR
 I have updated their original code a bit so that you should run freely (latest pytorch and fix some bugs in SKD) on you machine following the training code.